CBD for Lyme Disease in Dogs

-So even if you do everything in your power to prevent tick bites and Lyme disease, it’s possible your dog could become infected.
-But what odes it even look like when they have it?
+So even if you do everything in your power to prevent tick bites and Lyme disease in dogs, it’s possible your pet could still become infected.
+But how do you know if your dog has Lyme disease?

-Lyme disease has been called ‘The Great imitator’ because of how easily its symptoms can be confused with other diseases.
-In most cases it is transmitted by very small, immature ticks in their ‘nymph’ stage.
-If you don’t see the tick that caused the infection its hard to know the source of the confusing symptoms that Lyme disease presents.
-Part of the problem is that the symptoms are common in many prevalent diseases.
+Lyme disease has been called ‘The Great Imitator’ because of how easily its symptoms can be confused with other diseases.
+As mentioned above, Lyme disease is often transmitted by very small, immature ticks in their ‘nymph’ stage.
+Without seeing the tick that caused the infection, it can be difficult to make sense of the symptoms that come with Lyme disease in dogs.

 - Neuropathic Pain

 Lyme disease is caused by bacterial infection, so it stands to reason the best way to treat it would be with antibiotics, right?
 That is typically the wisdom most conventional veterinarians go by.
 Doxycycline, a tetracycline antibiotic, is the most common course of action for conventional veterinarians when treating Lyme disease in dogs.

 If you are able to catch the infection in its early stages, there is a good chance you will be able to treat the bacteria effectively using antibiotics.
 The issue is, oftentimes Lyme disease in dogs is not discovered until symptoms start presenting themselves, at which point the bacteria is widespread throughout the body and is hard to target.

 This unfortunately leads to long-term use of antibiotics, and eventually resistance to antibiotics, which has become a progressive concern over the last several decades.
 In addition, antibiotics come with a wide range of possible adverse effects on the rest of the body.